Polymer/polymer-resin/README.md

     *   For a builtin or customized-builtin element, it is a vanilla `document.createElement(builtinElementName)`.
     *   For legacy elements, treat as builtins.
-    *   TODO: for customizable elements, where the constructor has not been set, assume the worst?
+    *   For customizable elements (those which meet the naming convention but for which no custom element constructor has yet been registered), treat as a custom element.
+Our analysis is dynamic, so we need not assume the worst.
 4. If the proxy does not have the named property in it, then allow any value without unwrapping or checking typed string values.
 5. Otherwise, if the value is whitelisted according to the element/attribute